tdwg/website/content/pages/conferences/2022/instructions-for-editors/index.md

 ### Language

 **English**...British or American or Canadian or ? - the style and spelling should be consistent (e.g., organisation OR organization NOT both) and above all comprehensible (no unexplained slang or jargon) by readers.
 If in doubt, ask for a second opinion at [editor@tdwg.org](mailto:editor@tdwg.org).

+**Need another opinion?** Sometimes editors have a conflict of interest or no one has the expertise to do a proper review of an abstract.
+You can [invite contributors](https://arpha.pensoft.net/tips/Invite-contributors) who will not appear in the text of the abstract when it is published.

 ### Content